Medical Assisting Classes at BTI

 Are you a people person with an interest in medicine?
 Do you want to enter the medical field without having to spend years in school?
 If so, you might be an excellent candidate for our Medical Assisting program.
 You can learn to be a Medical Assistant at our campus located near the Reading, Wyomissing, Birdsboro, and Lititz areas.

 BTI's Medical Assisting classes include hands-on training with equipment you'll use in the field.
-Our qualified instructors offer insight to help you learn the skills you'll need for a successful and satisfying career.
+Our industry-experienced instructors offer insight to help you learn the skills you'll need for a successful and satisfying career.

 Courses in BTI's Medical Assisting Training Program